BDNA/slate/source/includes/_errors.md

 206 | Partial Content
 301 | Moved
 302 | Redirect
-400 | BadRequest -- Your request sucks
-401 | Unauthorized -- Either you don't have the role or the feature or the subscription to the specific content pack information
+400 | BadRequest -- Your request is improperly formatted, or lacks required fields 401 | Unauthorized -- Either you do not have the role or the feature or the subscription to the specific content pack information
 403 | Forbidden
-404 | NotFound -- The specified resource could not be found 405 | MethodNotAllowed -- You tried to access a resource with an invalid method 406 | NotAcceptable -- You requested a format that isn't json 408 | RequestTimeout
+404 | NotFound -- The specified resource could not be found 405 | MethodNotAllowed -- You tried to access a resource with an invalid method 406 | NotAcceptable -- You requested a format that is not json 408 | RequestTimeout
 410 | Gone
 500 | InternalServerError
 501 | NotImplemented
 502 | BadGateway
-503 | ServiceUnavailable -- We're temporarially offline for maintanance.
+503 | ServiceUnavailable -- We are temporarially offline for maintenance.
 Please try again later.
 504 | GatewayTimeout
 505 | HttpVersionNotSupported